 - You can use regular Black Friar Plums which have yellow flesh inside or red plums.

-- I love the deep red color of the Satsuma Plums or the Simcas.
+- I love the deep red color of the Santa Rosa Plums, Satsuma Plums, Simcas or Dinosaur Plums.
 But I'll often do a mix of both, that way you get two different flavors and colors.

 - The bright red color the red-fleshed plums bring such a fantastic summery color to this crumble!

 - In my garden, I grow Santa Rosa plums which have a deep amber flesh, and once I get enough of them, I throw in few Santa Rosas in too!